 Weight Lifting Belts: Do They Work & Should You Use One?

-Some guys swear by weight lifting belts, claiming that you’d be an absolute fool to do heavy deadlifts or squats without one.
+Some people swear by weightlifting belts, claiming that you’d be an absolute fool to do heavy deadlifts or squats without one.

-Other guys think that they are entirely unnecessary – or, worse, unsafe – and will tell you that you’re way better off lifting without one.
+Other people think that they are entirely unnecessary – or, worse, unsafe – and will tell you that you’re way better off lifting without one.

 And with such strong opinions on both sides of the issue, it can be hard to figure out what the truth is.